-Note: cigarettes in Italy are a regulated market, which means the price of cigarettes is around €5 a packet for international brands, and there are no discounts available even for bulk purchase.
+Cigarettes in Italy are a regulated market, which means the price of cigarettes is always just over €5 a packet for most international brands (or €6 for rarer ones), and there are never any discounts available – even for bulk purchase.

-Where to buy cigarettes in Rome
+Where do I buy cigarettes in Rome?

 Not gas stations, not supermarkets, drug stores, bars, cafés or convenience stores: only tabaccai.
-(Some cafés, bars, and service stations on freeways do have a tobacco licence, but they’re the exception not the rule.)
+(Some cafés, bars, and service stations on freeways do have a tobacco licence, however, they’re the exception not the rule.)

 Generally there is only one tabaccaio per city block, per government licencing.
 You can spot these by looking for a blue sign bearing a white T (pictured).

-How to use cigarette machines in Rome
+How do I use a cigarette machine in Rome?

 Or of course you could always use this opportunity to give up!